raipc/atsd-api-python/README.md

 python -V
 ```

-The client is supported for the following Python versions:
+The client supports the following versions of Python:

-- Python 2: `v2.7.9` and later
+* Python 2: `v2.7.9` and later
-- Python 3: all versions
+* Python 3: all versions

 ## Installation

 ### Installing Module with `pip`

-Install `atsd_client` module using [`pip`](https://pip.pypa.io/en/stable/), the recommended tool for installing Python packages.
+Install `atsd_client` module using [`pip`](https://pip.pypa.io/en/stable/).

-> If necessary, install `pip` with `apt-get install python-pip` command on Ubuntu.
+> If necessary, install `pip` with `apt-get install python-pip` on Ubuntu.

 ```bash
 pip install atsd_client
 ```

-> It is possible that upgrade setup tools with `pip install --upgrade setuptools`.
+> Upgrade setup tools with `pip install --upgrade setuptools`.

-To install a specific version, specify version in the `pip install` command.
+To install a specific version, specify that version in the `pip install` command.

 ```bash
 pip install atsd_client==2.2.1
 ```

-> The same command can be used to downgrade the module.
+> Use this command to downgrade the module as well.

 Check the currently installed `pip` module.